 - Score of 2 or higher on an Advanced Placement Foreign Language Test

 - Score of 4 or higher on an International Baccalaureate Standard Level Foreign Language Exam

 - Score of 40 or higher on a CLEP Foreign Language Exam

 - Satisfactory performance on a college second-language departmental challenge exam

 - Education satisfactorily completed through 7th grade in school or country where English was not the language of instruction

-- Satisfactory performance on additional tests (such as SLIP) administered according to accepted district policy, with the approval of the OUS course approval working group
+- Satisfactory performance on additional tests (such as SLIP) administered according to accepted district policy, with the approval of the UO course approval working group

 - Demonstrated proficiency in an American Indian language can meet all or part of the second language requirement, as certified by the governing body of any federally recognized tribe.

 Exceptions to this requirement are only considered for students graduating from high schools unable to offer two years of any second language.
 If admitted by exception, two terms of a college-level second language will be required before graduation.